-In response the complicated set of issues and circumstances that our students and their families have dealt with in the wake of the Covid-19 Pandemic, we have created a new position dedicated to promoting Social/Emotional healing and growth within our student body.
-There will also be a level of help services and Social/Emotional "Coaching" made available to their parent/guardians as well.
+The School of Unlimited Learning is dedicated to promoting Social/Emotional healing and growth within our student body.
+We offer Social/Emotional "Coaching" to our students and parents /guardians.
 These specialized interventions will include:

 - "Emotional Intelligence" Coaching and Development - Individual/Group Crisis Coaching and Management - Development and Implementation of Student/Peer Support Groups and Workshops - Utilize a Parent Survey/Questionnaire aimed at identifying needs and opportunities for support and growth for parents in a variety of areas including mental health, crisis intervention, as well as Student/Parent and Individual Emotional Intelligence Coaching.